 Research Overview

 My primary research interests lie in machine learning, particularly at the intersection of applied probability, dynamical systems, and modern neural networks.
-While my work focuses on leveraging foundational questions to advance the science and engineering of learning systems, the theory is closely connected to implementation challenges and a broad spectrum of practical applications across the sciences.
+My research portfolio spans a diverse set of interconnected topics, ranging from foundational theory to algorithmic development and scientific applications.
+While much of my work is motivated by foundational questions, it is often closely connected to implementation challenges and a broad spectrum of practical applications across the sciences.

 Some topics of interest include:

-• Generative modeling: how to understand and improve generative modeling methods that are based on dynamical measure transport, particularly for sequential data
+- Generative modeling: how can we understand and improve generative modeling methods based on dynamical measure transport, particularly for sequential data arising from dynamical systems

-• Sequence modeling: how to use ML and ideas from dynamical systems to model and learn sequential data, particularly those with underlying non-trivial dynamics, and study the mathematical foundations behind them
+- Sequence modeling: how can we use ideas from ML and applied dynamical systems to model and learn sequential data, while also studying the mathematical foundations of these approaches

-• Optimization and sampling: how to understand and improve optimization and sampling algorithms in ML meaningfully
+- Optimization and sampling: how can we develop a deeper understanding of optimization and sampling algorithms in ML and improve them in principled ways

-• Robustness and reliability: how to leverage randomness to make ML safer and more reliable
+- Robustness and reliability: how can we leverage randomness to make ML systems safer, more robust, and more reliable

-I also have a long-standing interest in multiscale stochastic dynamics, especially homogenization and related applications in statistical mechanics, including both classical mathematical approaches and emerging data-driven methods.
+- Multiscale dynamics: how can we understand multiscale stochastic systems, especially homogenization and related applications in statistical mechanics, using mathematical approaches and emerging data-driven methods